A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: Application: Collective Node Classification

 Not surprisingly, when the nodes have no informative attributes ($F=0$), then ${\mathcal N}$ alone cannot do much better than predicting the majority class among the training nodes.
 Adding MAP inference, here enables a very significant jump in performance.
-In Table \ref{sec:isingdata}, the gray cells indicate the better performance between the MAP inference variant and the non-MAP instance of each model.
-In the cases $F>0$ and noise-free data settings, as expected, the MLP is performing almost as well as the proper GNN models.
-Adding the MAP inference still gives a marked improvement in all cases.
-The graph with the most fragmented distribution of local homophily values ($H=-0.4, F=0.1$) poses the biggest challenge.
+In Table \ref{tab:ising_data_results}, the gray cells indicate the better performance between the MAP inference variant and the non-MAP instance of each model.
+In the cases $F>0$ and noise-free data settings, as expected, the MLP is performing almost as well as the proper GNN models, and AC performs comparably to GCN and GGCN.
+Adding the MAP inference still gives a marked improvement in all cases, with AC+MAP achieving the best noise-free result on two of the five settings ($i_1$ and $i_5$).
+The graph with the most fragmented distribution of local homophily values ($i_3$) poses the biggest challenge.
 With noisy node attributes, the performance drops for all models.
 The comparison between MLP and the proper GNN models shows that here the GNNs have learned to exploit information from neighboring nodes.
-Surprisingly, here the basic GCN slightly outperforms the GGCN, and the addition of MAP to GGCN for the $H=0.9,F=0.05$ graph is the only case where MAP causes a decrease in accuracy.
-However, the best results here are obtained by the GCN+MAP approach.
+Notably, here the basic GCN and AC models slightly outperform GGCN as base predictors for the setup $i_5$, and MAP inference improves over the corresponding base model in \emph{every} setting, with no exceptions.
+AC tracks GCN and GGCN closely in this noisy regime, and the best overall result at each setting is achieved by different models: GGCN+MAP attains the highest accuracy at $i_4$ ($90.24\%$), while MLP+MAP attains the highest accuracy at both $i_3$ ($80.00\%$) and $i_5$ ($97.87\%$), the latter despite the MLP's much weaker base accuracy at $i_5$ ($59.32\%$, compared to $76.10$--$76.68\%$ for the GNN models).
+This suggests that the homophily-based MAP inference step can substantially compensate for the MLP's inability to directly exploit noisy neighborhood information, by instead correcting its independent predictions using the inferred local homophily structure alone.

-In the last row of each section in Table \ref{tab:ising_data}, we report the accuracies achieved with the GMNN approach (averages and standard deviations over 10 random restarts).
-Interestingly, here there is little difference between noise-free and noisy attribute data.
-As expected, GMNN provides the strongest performance for the highest homophily setting (achieving the best results among all models in the noisy case), but it has suboptimal performance for lower levels of homophily.
+The stand-alone competitors achieve their strongest results for strongly homophilic graphs $i_1,i_5$, and in the case of NeuPSL with the heterophily rule, also for the extremely heterophilic $i_2$.
+Neither approach copes well with graphs with local variations in the homophily structure ($i_3,i_4$)

-{\em Overall, GNN-RBN models outperform all competitors in all settings, apart from the above mentioned high-homophily / noisy features one, confirming the utility of the integration.}
+{\em Overall, GNN-RBN models consistently boost the performance of their embedded GNN models, and outperform alternative approaches to directly exploit homophilic/heterophilic structures in most cases, especially when the homophily of the label distribution shows local variations.}